web3-storage/docs/docs/README.md

     npm install
     ```

+    This step may take a few moments.
+Once it's done, the command should output something like this:

+    ```shell output
+    added 224 packages, and audited 225 packages in 14s

+    40 packages are looking for funding
+     run `npm fund` for details

+    found 0 vulnerabilities
+    ```

 Your script is good to go!
 Next, we'll [run the script to upload a file. ↓](#run-the-script)

 ## Run the script